Ghana: Development in Situ

 Q: What kind of accommodation and food can I expect?

 A: Accommodation will be sought in standard middle range hotels and guesthouses throughout Ghana.
 All of these are secure and safe establishments approved by the Ghana National Tourist Board.
-During the 3-week stay in Dzelukope, accommodation will be organized with local villagers.
 As for food, a variety of options for vegetarian and gluten-free diets will be available.
 Vegetables are frequently used in dishes, but are usually cooked rather than fresh.
 Nuts are also commonly used in cooking.
 If you have severe allergies or restrictions on what type of food you can eat, please consult with the program instructor at the time of application.

 Q: What is the current political situation in Ghana?